Bezzy/giftify-magic/README.md

 ## Common Features

-Ces fonctionalités sont persistants entre le view mode et le editing mode.
+These functionalities persist between the view mode and the editing mode.

 - Card List
 - Pagination